US stocks set more records as Wall Street's relentless rally keeps rolling

 Some of the market’s sharpest action was among companies agreeing to buy one another.

 Pfizer said it would buy Metsera and its pipeline of medicines to potentially treat obesity in a deal initially valuing it at $4.9 billion.
-The price tag could go up sharply, by nearly 50%, if Metsera's candidates win approval from federal regulators and achieve other milestones.
+The payout for Metsera investors could go up sharply if its candidates win approval from federal regulators and achieve other milestones.

-But Coinbase is still up 33% for the year so far thanks to interest in crypto, whose prices have soared to records on expectations for cuts to interest rates by the Federal Reserve.
+But Coinbase is still up 33.7% for the year so far thanks to interest in crypto, whose prices have soared to records recently on expectations for cuts to interest rates by the Federal Reserve.

-Stocks have surged since April on hopes that Trump's tariffs won't derail global trade and that the Fed will deliver several cuts to rates to boost the economy.
-The Fed made its first cut of the year last week, and officials indicated they could deliver more through the end of this year and into next.
+Stocks have surged since April on hopes that Trump's tariffs won't derail global trade and that the Fed will deliver several cuts to interest rates to boost the economy.
+The Fed made its first cut of the year last week, and officials indicated more could arrive through the end of this year and into next.

 The U.S. stock market still faces challenges, though.
 Chief among them is if the Fed does not cut interest rates as many times as investors expect.
 The Fed is wary because lower rates can give inflation more fuel, and inflation has stubbornly remained above its 2% target.